Ian McNeice

 www.popsugar.co.uk, July 11, 2023

-Joining Phoenix and Kirby are Tahar Rahim as Paul Barras, Ben Miles as Caulaincourt, Ludivine Sagnier as Theresa Cabarrus, and Matthew Needham as Lucien Bonaparte, Napoleon's brother.
-The ensemble also includes Youssef Kerkour, Phil Cornwell, Edouard Philipponnat, Ian McNeice, Paul Rhys, John Hollingworth, Gavin Spokes, and Mark Bonnar.
+Tahar Rahim, Ben Miles as Caulaincourt, Ludivine Sagnier as Theresa Cabarrus, and Matthew Needham as Lucien Bonaparte, Napoleon's brother, are among Phoenix and Kirby's.
+Youssef Kerkour, Phil Cornwell, Edouard Philipponnat, Ian McNeice, Paul McNeice, John Hollingworth, Gavin Spokes, and Mark Bonnar have all been included in the group.

 www.dailymail.co.uk, September 8, 2022

-CHRISTOPHER STEVENS: For anyone who still thinks of Martin Clunes as the irresponsible, boozy lad Gary in Men Behaving Badly, it's an uncomfortable jolt to realise he's been playing Dr Ellingham in Doc Martin (ITV) for nearly two decades... and has now hung up his stethoscope.
-Not that the doc has retired.
-He's just ceased to practise as a GP and hangs around the house all day, mending clocks and getting under his wife's feet.
-Clunes is 60 and this is expected to be the final series for the show.
-That's a great shame, because his character is as entertaining as ever - and the drama continues to attract big guest stars.
+CHRISTOPHER STEVENS: For anyone who is still thinks of Martin Clunes as the irresponsible, boozy lad Gary in Men Behaving Badly, it's an agonizing jolt to learn he's been playing Dr Ellingham (ITV) for almost two decades... and has now hung up his stethoscope.
+Not that the doc has resigned.
+He's just started to work as a GP and hangs about the house all day, mending clocks and getting under his wife's feet.
+Clunes is 60, and this is expected to be the last series for the show.
+That's a shame, because his character is as amusing as ever, and the story is still draws in major guest stars.

 Ian McNeice Tweets